 Historically, the size of the bed was chosen to reflect the status and wealth of the individual.
-In Medieval Europe, discerning individuals conceived the idea of the ‘great bed.’
-These were large pieces of furniture carved out of wood reaching 7 or 8 feet long by 6 or 7 feet wide.
-In this period, beds were designed to be dismantled so that the owner could take them with them when they travelled to their next country pile or castle.
+In Medieval Europe, discerning individuals conceived the idea of the ‘great bed’.
+These beds were large pieces of furniture carved out of wood reaching 7 or 8 feet long by 6 or 7 feet wide.
+In this period, beds were designed to be dismantled so that the owner could take them to their next country pile or castle.
 Beds were prized possessions and a mark of status.
-They were used not only for sleeping, but also to welcome visitors, eat meals and even holding meetings.
+They were used for sleeping, welcoming visitors, eating meals and even holding meetings.

 By the 18th century, beds were no longer regarded as lavish spaces used for receiving visitors.
 The bedroom had become a more private space dedicated to sleeping.
-This lead to beds becoming simpler in style and smaller in size.
+This led to beds becoming simpler in style and smaller in size.
 Headboards continued to shrink in the 19th century, and bedrooms became akin to the ones we are accustomed to seeing today.

 The 20th century saw the arrival of common bed size terminology with Double, King, Super King, and Emperor in the UK, and Full, Queen and King in the US.
 The creation of these terms brings some commonality to bed sizes.
 However, whilst they serve as a guide, they are not always consistent in their measurements around the world.
 For instance, a King size bed is typically 150 x 200cm in the UK, but in the US, it is 76” x 80” (193cm x 203cm), see our size guide for more information.
 It is, therefore, better to consider the dimensions themselves when specifying a bed.